 If you’re considering purchasing a motorcycle in Australia, one of the critical decisions you'll face is whether to buy a new or used one.
 This decision can significantly impact your finances, so making an informed choice is paramount. - read more

-In a significant development for the motorcycle industry, Austrian manufacturer KTM AG has successfully secured €600 million in funding to meet its debt obligations, marking a pivotal step in the company's ongoing financial restructuring.
-This funding ensures KTM's ability to continue operations and reinforces its position in the global motorcycle market. - read more
+KTM AG, the renowned Austrian motorcycle manufacturer, has successfully secured €600 million in funding to meet its debt obligations, marking a significant milestone in the company's ongoing financial restructuring.
+This development comes after a period of financial turbulence that led KTM into self-administration and a comprehensive restructuring process. - read more

 The Australian motorcycle market has experienced a modest decline in sales during the first nine months of 2025, with a 2.2% decrease compared to the same period in 2024.
 According to data from the Federal Chamber of Automotive Industries (FCAI), a total of 63,988 motorcycles were sold between January and September 2025. - read more